Sema4AI/gallery/google-sheets/README.md

 7. Press on ⋮ near recently created service account and select “Manage keys” and then click on “ADD KEY > Create new key”.
 8. Select JSON key type and press “Create”.

-If you are testing the actions locally with the action-server then add the `devdata/.env` file with the newly created json key or pass it as `google_credentials` request parameter.
+When testing actions locally with the action server, create a `devdata/.env` file based on the `devdata/.env.template`, including the newly created JSON key.
+Alternatively, you can provide it as a `google_credentials` form field in Action Server UI.